Dispersal density estimation across scales: Proofs

 taking into account that on the event $\{M([0,1])=0\}$ the conditional distributions coincide.
 Conditional on $X_{j}=x_{j},j=1,\dots,n_x$, the offspring $(Y_{i})$ are i.i.d.
-Estimating the total variation distance by the $\chi^{2}$-distance, we thus have
+Estimating the total variation distance by the $\chi^{2}$-distance { and exploiting the behaviour of the latter under product measures \citep[Chapter 2.4]{tsybakov2009}}, we thus have

 Under $\P_{k,n}^{Y_{1}|X_{1}=x_{1},\dots,X_{n_x}=x_{n_x}}$, $k\in\{0,1\}$, $Y_{1}$ is distributed according to the density

 Therefore,

 In order to estimate the previous integral, we need a lower bound for the denominator $g_{n,\sigma}^{(0)}$ on the support